 What is Psychotherapy?

-Through psychotherapy, psychologists and psychotherapists help people of all ages live happier, healthier and more productive lives.
-In psychotherapy, scientifically validated procedures are applied to help people develop healthier and more effective habits.
-There are several approaches to psychotherapy - including cognitive-behavioral, interpersonal, and other types of dialogue therapy - that help people work through their problems.
+Through psychotherapy, psychologists and psychotherapists help people of all ages live happier, healthier, and more productive lives.
+In psychotherapy, scientifically validated procedures are applied to help individuals develop healthier and more effective habits.

-Psychotherapy is a collaborative process based on the relationship between an individual and a psychologist or psychotherapist.
-Based on dialogue, it provides a supportive environment that allows you to talk openly with someone objective, neutral, and without judgment.
-You and your psychologist will work together to identify and change the patterns of thinking and behavior that keep you from feeling your best.
-By the time you are done, you will not only be able to solve the problems that brought you, but you will have learned new skills so you can better deal with the challenges that will arise in the future.
+Psychotherapy is a collaborative process based on the relationship between the individual and the psychologist or psychotherapist.
+Rooted in dialogue, it provides a supportive environment that allows you to speak openly with someone who is objective, neutral, and nonjudgmental.
+You and your psychologist will work together to identify and modify the patterns of thought and behavior that prevent you from feeling your best.
+By the time the process ends, you will not only have resolved the issue that brought you to therapy, but you will also have learned new skills to more effectively cope with the challenges that may arise in the future.

 When should you consider psychotherapy?

-The signs that you could benefit from the therapy include:
+The signs that you could benefit from therapy include:

-- The problems do not seem to improve, despite their efforts and help from family and friends.
+Problems that do not seem to improve, despite your efforts and the help of family and friends.

-- Difficulty concentrating on work tasks or performing other daily activities.
+Difficulty concentrating on work tasks or carrying out other daily activities.

-- Actions, such as drinking too much alcohol, using drugs or aggression, are harming you or others.
+Behaviors such as drinking too much alcohol, using drugs, or acting aggressively, which are harming yourself or others.

 Mission and Approach